-- STC members shall undergo background checks (as prescribed by the VPUO and the Executive Director of Human Resources) prior to serving on the STC (or, where appropriate, as soon as practicable after being appointed).
-In addition, all STC members shall undergo training in the same manner as provided herein for Surveillance Equipment Operators.
+- STC members must undergo background checks (as prescribed by the VPUO and the Executive Director of Human Resources) prior to serving on the STC (or, where appropriate, as soon as practicable after being appointed).
+In addition, all STC members must undergo training in the same manner as provided herein for Surveillance Equipment Operators.

 - Release of Recorded ESS Data:

 - Requests for external release of recorded data must be approved by the STC Chair, who will consult with the Office of the General Counsel to determine whether or not such release is appropriate.